 Bramble Lane, Bristol, BS9 1RD

-A large area of ancient woodland, a forgotten arboretum and ruins of a 19th century hidden ornamental walled garden located right next to the Portway, looking across the gorge to Leigh Woods.
+This large area of ancient woodland, forgotten arboretum and ruins of a 19th century hidden ornamental walled garden is located right next to the Portway, looking across the gorge to Leigh Woods.
+It’s a wonderful leafy place to marvel at Bristol in autumn.

 Unbelievably this patch of land was once a medieval deer park gifted by Henry VIII to Sir Ralph Sadler after the dissolution of the monasteries.
 Later on, it became the grounds of a large, late-nineteenth century manor house called The Knoll (demolished in the 1970s) with terraced gardens, paddocks, an arboretum, orchards and lawns, before being used as a First World War hospital for Australian soldiers.

-To get there you drive through some magnificent Sneed Park houses if you’re a fan of gazing at million-pound des res.
+To get to Bishops Knoll you drive through some magnificent Sneed Park houses (if you’re a fan of gazing at million-pound des res keep your eyes peeled!)
 A mix of veteran exotic and ancient trees have been labelled so you can spot all kinds as you wander through the woods and the area seems largely unknown even to locals, so we were practically the only ones there when we visited.

 If you make you way downhill, towards a large open green space, you’ll discover the current resting place of the whales that once resided in Millennium Square.